 Phantasist: An online user who obsessively prioritizes & protects their profile, avatar or persona to engage in malevolent or nefarious activities.
 In most cases, they use the online persona to hide their identity and exploit or intimidate others.
 The Phantasist has difficulty differentiating their true self from their online identity (aka, Reality-Virtuality Continuum), which is driven by their need to control, subjugate or seek attention from others.

-“The Phantasist is a psychopathic, psychopathological or ideologically driven online user who uses, and dependent upon, their online identity to attack others.
-Their online identity becomes more important than their offline identity.
+“The Phantasist is a psychopathic, psychopathological or ideologically driven online user who uses and is dependent upon their online identity to injure others.
+Their online character becomes more valuable than their offline self.
 All iPredators are Phantasists to a certain degree, but not all Phantasists are iPredators until they attack.”
-Michael Nuccitelli, Psy.D.
-(2016)
+Michael Nuccitelli

 Todd M. Knisely The Predatory Troll